 Why Is Tooth Extraction Used?

-- To make room in a patient’s mouth for orthodontic treatments like braces to do their work and move the patient’s teeth around.
+- To make room in the mouth for orthodontic treatments like braces to do their work and move the patient’s teeth around.

 - To get rid of teeth that are so badly damaged from tooth decay or fracture that they cannot be repaired using fillings or crowns.

-- To remove baby teeth in order to make room for a patient’s permanent teeth to come in.
+- To remove baby teeth to make room for a permanent teeth to come in.

-- To rid a cancer or organ transplant patient of teeth that have become infected as a result of a weakened immune system, or are extremely vulnerable to infection as a result of these conditions.
+- To rid a cancer or organ transplant patient of teeth that have become infected or at high risk of infection as a result of a weakened immune system.

 What Happens When You Need A Tooth Extraction?

-If the tooth that is to be extracted has already erupted (emerged from the gum line), the extraction process is relatively easy.
+If the tooth that needs to be extracted has already passed the stage of partial eruption (where part of it has emerged from the gum line), the extraction process is relatively easy.
 First, the dentist will use a tool called an elevator to loosen the tooth from its position, and then forceps will be used to pull the tooth out of the mouth.

-In cases where the tooth in question either has not yet erupted and become fully visible or has been broken off while still lodged inside the gum, the dentist must cut into the patient’s gum in order to extract the tooth.
+In cases where the tooth in question either has not yet erupted and become fully visible or has been broken off while still lodged inside the gum, the dentist must cut into the patient’s gums in to remove the tooth.

-In the vast majority of cases, the patient is fully awake for the tooth extraction procedure, though they are usually numbed using a local anesthetic.
-Some patients experience extreme anxiety when undergoing dental procedures or have hyperactive gag reflexes.
-These patients are sometimes “put to sleep,” or are fully sedated using general anesthesia.
+In most cases, the patient is fully awake for the tooth extraction procedure, though they are usually numbed using a local anesthetic.
+Some patients experience extreme anxiety when undergoing dental procedures or have very strong gag reflexes.
+These patients are sometimes fully sedated (“put to sleep”) using general anesthesia.

 What Is the Tooth Extraction Recovery Process?